Azure/azure-sdk/docs/java/introduction.md

 Use a builder parameter called `serviceVersion` on the client builder type (as [specified above](#service-client-creation)).

+{% include requirement/MUST id="java-versioning-service-version-spec" %} specify a service version as an enum implementing the `ServiceVersion` interface.
 For example, the following is a code snippet from the `ConfigurationServiceVersion`:

 ```java
 public enum ConfigurationServiceVersion implements ServiceVersion {